QuentinRa/blog.quentinra.dev/cybersecurity/discovery/index.md

 <div class="row row-cols-md-2"><div>

-[aquatone](https://github.com/michenriksen/aquatone) (4.9k ⭐) is from what I understood, a tool that can automate the process of inspection the website on a port, given a (supposedly long) list of IP addresses.
+[aquatone](https://github.com/michenriksen/aquatone) (4.9k ⭐) is from what I understood, a tool that can automate the process of inspecting the website on a port, given a (supposedly long) list of IP addresses.
 </div><div>

 It can take reports generated with nmap/masscan, and do its job.